babelfish-for-postgresql/babelfish_project_website/_usage/limitations-of-babelfish.md

 ### Missing features

 The following table contains a list of SQL Server features that are currently not implemented in Babelfish.
-Note that the list of limitations will change in the future as more features are added and additional features are added to Microsoft SQL Server.
+Note that the list of limitations may change in the future as more features are added and additional features are added to Microsoft SQL Server.